Locations, Industries & Years: A Deep Dive into Unicorn Companies

 Recent trend

 Regarding recent trends, 2021 was a big year for unicorn companies both in China and the US.
 There was a major hike in the U.S. in 2021.
-While in China, the number of new joiners had decreased since 2018, but the downward trend was reversed in 2021.
+In China, the number of new joiners had decreased since 2018, though the downward trend was reversed in 2021.

 The industry composition was also quite different between the two countries.
 The pattern aligns with the industry comparison concluded in the previous section.